Jgar514/npm/README.md

 - **Node.js:** Make sure Node.js is installed.
 You can download it from [nodejs.org](https://nodejs.org).
 - **GitHub CLI:** Install GitHub CLI to automate GitHub repository creation and interaction.
 Instructions can be found [here](https://cli.github.com).
-- **Netlify CLI (optional):** If you want to deploy to Netlify directly from the command line, install Netlify CLI with `npm install -g netlify-cli`.
+- **Netlify CLI:** Install Netlify CLI to deploy your project to Netlify directly from the command line.
+You can install it with `npm install -g netlify-cli`.

 ## Installation Steps: